Gary Berntsen

 Gary Berntsen (born July 23, 1957) is an American former Central Intelligence Agency career officer.
-During his time at the CIA, he served as a Station Chief on three occasions and led several counterterrorism deployments including the United States’ response to the East Africa Embassy bombings and the 9/11 attacks.
+During his time at the agency, he served as a Station Chief three times and led several counterterrorism deployments including the United States’ response to the East Africa Embassy bombings and the September 11 attacks.
 He was awarded the Distinguished Intelligence Medal in 2000 and the Intelligence Star in 2004.

-He later ran for the US Senate in 2010 for Chuck Schumer's seat, but lost the Republican primary to Jay Townsend, who in turn lost the general election.
+He later ran for the U.S. Senate in 2010 for Chuck Schumer's New York seat, but lost the Republican primary to Jay Townsend, who in turn lost the general election.

 Early life and education

 Berntsen grew up in Smithtown, Long Island, a suburb of New York City.
 When he was seventeen he tried to enlist in the United States Army, but his parents refused to sign the enlistment contract.
-He instead joined the Air Force after turning eighteen.
+He instead joined the U.S. Air Force after turning eighteen.
 During his Air Force enlistment, Berntsen served for four years as a Crash Firefighter, including tours in Alaska and South Korea.
 After completing his enlistment in the Air Force, he became a full-time college student, graduating from the University of New Mexico with a Bachelor of Arts in Political Science and a minor in Russian Studies.
-He attended the U.S. Marine Corps Platoon Leader Class for two summers.
-However, before he was commissioned in the Marine Corps, he was recruited into the CIA, joining the organization in 1982.
+He attended the U.S. Marine Corps Platoon Leader Class for two summers, but before he was commissioned in the Marine Corps, he was recruited into the CIA, joining the organization in 1982.